JosiahPierce/writeups/xiomaraCTF_2017/no_flags.md

 ![alt text](https://github.com/JosiahPierce/writeups/blob/master/images/xiomara_noflags_2.png "JavaScript code chunk")

 The function grabs some specific strings and replaces them.
-When I searched the /no_flag page for the replaced versions, I noticed that the center of the image contained a suspicious string:
+When I searched the /no_flag page for the replaced versions, I noticed that the center of the image contained a suspicious string in the center of the art:

 ![alt text](https://github.com/JosiahPierce/writeups/blob/master/images/xiomara_noflags_3.png "String")